 “Again, you can’t connect the dots looking forward; you can only connect them looking backward.”

-There’s a lot to learn from looking backward, but how far along do we peer into history so that our future actions are meaningful?
-Most importantly what dots do you choose to connect?
+There’s a lot to learn from looking backwards, but how far along do we peer into history so that our future actions are meaningful?
+Most importantly, what dots do you choose to connect?
 How do you unravel these hidden insights?
-This is a powerful question and motivation that has troubled various disciplines of study from philosophy to data science.
+This is a powerful question and motivation that has troubled various disciplines of study, from philosophy to data science.

 Marketing is one such discipline that could definitely benefit from such deep retrospection.
 It is a discipline that is filled with urgency, the need for quick decision making, the need to be creative yet accurate and deliver high impact.
 Yet, it’s also one of those fields where connecting these dots doesn’t happen that often, the limitations are time, money and resources.

 MARKETING GRAPH – A NEW PERSPECTIVE